Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

-Electronic archiving in Serbia should follow several recordkeeping requirements:
+Electronic archiving in Serbia should follow several recordkeeping requirements, per the EDA:

-- Content in stored records must remain usable.
+- Content within native documents must remain usable;

-- Records should be authenticated by electronic seals or electronic signatures with time stamps.
+- Records should be authenticated by electronic stamps or electronic signatures with time stamps;

-- Controls should be put in place to ensure the validity of converted records, including the elimination of any errors.
+- Controls should be put in place to ensure the validity of converted records, including the elimination of any errors from the conversion process;

-- Information relating to the conversion of the document to electronic storage should recorded and stored.
+- Information relating to the conversion of the document to electronic archiving should be recorded and stored.